AqwamCreates/DataPredict/docs/API/Optimizers/Momentum.md

 Creates a new optimizer object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```
-Momentum.new(DecayRate: number): OptimizerObject
+Momentum.new(decayRate: number): OptimizerObject
 ```
 #### Parameters:

-* DecayRate: The value that controls the rate of decay.
+* decayRate: The value that controls the rate of decay.

 #### Returns: